-Bertie Ahern: It isn't rocket science.
-Take a look at the talks with Iran where there is a multinational group with the Chinese.
-Another example would be in North Korea where there is an international group involved.
-You can see it anywhere in the world.
-You could argue that where certain people are either completely not involved or only go in a little bit, like in Syria, it does not work.
-If people went in early in Syria, when it was just protests, they could have made some progress in the first six months out in comparison to looking unsolvable.
-Aung San Su Kyi said that being free is what international actors have made possible.
+Participant 1: I want to support your approach about international involvement.
+I just want to remind that Turkey was involved in the Philippines, Turkey gets involved in other countries, so it should also allow other parties in their own domestic affairs.
+Bertie Ahern: It is not rocket science.
+Like the news about the talks with Iran, there is a multinational group with the Chinese etc. Or in North Korea there is an international group involved, anywhere in the world.
+You could argue that where people stay out, or only go in a little bit, like with Syria.
+If people went in early in Syria, when it was just protest, they could have made some progress in the first six months, and look at it now, it is unsolvable.
+Aung San Su Kyi being free is what international actors have made possible.
 You rarely hear about the country in the media now.
-The reason is simple enough; governments have fixed positions about situations.
-They have said so much for so long that it is hard for them to reverse those positions whereas international actors can deal with things differently.
+The reason is simple enough that governments have fixed positions about situations, they have said so much for so long, it is hard for them to reverse those positions.
+Whereas internationals can deal with things differently.

-Participant: Did you mention the issue of amnesty during the negotiations?
+Participant 6: Did you mention the issue of amnesty during the negotiations?
 What kind of reactions did you get?

 Bertie Ahern: The only amnesty was releasing prisoners.
 We released them on license, so not unconditionally.
 If you were guilty of reoffending, you went back to jail to serve your sentence.
 That was the amnesty.
-If you were on a ten-year sentence, and some were, and you reoffended you were back for fifteen years (very few of the released prisoners reoffended).
+If you were on a ten year sentence, and some were, and if you reoffended for anything, you were back for fifteen.
+Maybe that's why few reoffended.
 Prisoners became crucial in selling peace on the ground.
 It was hugely important that they involved themselves in their own communities on the peaceful side of things.
-It was a risk because if they became agitated or created difficulties we would have been hammered but they became advocates of peace in their communities.
+It was a risk, if they agitated and created difficulties, we would have been hammered.
+But they became advocates of peace in their communities.

 One issue about arms: we did not handle decommissioning very well in the Good Friday Agreement.
-We said we would set up an international commission with John de Chastelain and others but we were not precise about how this should be done.
+We said we would set up an international commission, with John de Chastelain and others, but we were not precise about how this should be done.
 This turned into a difficult, messy position.
 It took us a long time to hand in the paramilitaries' weapons.
-If we could do it over again, we would have been far clearer on how to deal with arms.
-The IRA had huge stockpiles of arms given to them by Gadhafi because he hated the British and so he gave large shipments to the IRA.
+If I could do it over again, we would have been far clearer on how to deal with arms.
+The IRA had huge stockpiles of arms given to them by Gadhafi because he hated the British, so he gave huge shipments to the IRA, large amounts of everything.
 They still had them when the Good Friday Agreement passed.
-This took a long time to resolve.
-We left it loose and grey because it was a torturous issue.
-We got the IRA and other groups to agree to allow arms inspectors who were secretly brought the arms and marked them.
-Inspectors went back every now and then to see whether they had been used.
+This took a long time.
+We left it loose and grey, because it was a torturous issue.
+We got the IRA and other groups to agree that we allowed arms inspectors who were secretly brought to the arms and marked them.
+Inspectors went back every now and then to see whether they have been used.

-Some of the IRA leaders who were responsible for the arms came to the conclusion to get rid of them rather than having to take responsibility to protect those big arms themselves.
-I am not suggesting that you should demand that they are all given over in one day but it better be clear on how it is to be done.
+Some of the IRA leaders who were responsible for the arms came to the conclusion themselves to get rid of the arms rather than having to take responsibility to protect those big arms.
+I am not suggesting to give them all in on day one, but it better be clear how it is done.

-Participant: Did you perhaps only have the agreement because such items were vague?
+Participant 3: Did you have the agreement maybe because such items were vague?